 Our technology uses combined SPECT/CT imaging.
 This allows us to maximise the diagnostic accuracy of our studies by combining the unique functional information provided by Nuclear Medicine imaging with the excellent anatomical detail provided by multidetector CT technology using our special low radiation dose protocols.

-The Nuclear Medicine section of North Shore Radiology and Nuclear Medicine is operated by A/Professor Paul Roach and Dr Elizabeth Bernard.
-Both are highly regarded specialists locally and nationally, and each has over 15 years experience as medical specialists in the discipline.
+The Nuclear Medicine department of North Shore Radiology & Nuclear Medicine is operated by Professor Paul Roach and Dr Elizabeth Bernard.
+Both are highly regarded specialists locally and nationally, and each has over 15 years’ experience as medical specialists in the discipline.
 In addition to being credentialed Nuclear Medicine specialists, both are Fellows of the Royal Australasian College of Physicians (RACP), members of the Australian and New Zealand Association of Physicians in Nuclear Medicine (ANZAPNM) and both have clinical academic appointments at the University of Sydney.